Defence Re-Election

 CCC (CanLII), (DOJ)

-After the initial election, the Defence may change the mode of trial by re-electing under s.
-561. The Defence is permitted to elect from provincial court to Superior Court judge alone or judge and jury (s.561(2)).
-This will only be possible without consent of the Prosecution when it is within the 60 day time limit.
+After the initial election, the defence may change the mode of trial by re-electing under s.
+561. The defence is permitted to elect to move from a provincial court trial to a Superior Court judge-alone trial or judge and jury trial (s.561(2)).
+This will only be possible without consent of the Prosecution when it is within the 60-day time limit.

 There is a discretion with the provincial court judge to allow re-election during a trial to allow the accused to re-elect without the Crown's consent.[2]